GamingDaemon/poe-filter/README.md

 --------------------------

 * `gd-clean`: This is the main filter that should be used by medium to high-level characters
 * `gd-clean-all`: This filter is a variation of the `gd-clean` filter, but should be used by low-level characters.
-This one willdisplay *all* lootthat drops.
+This one will display *all* loot that drops.

 --------------------------